huyoujinlab/scRCAT-seq/data_processing/README.md

 7)	TES_pos: Position of the dominant TES.

-The forth file is “novelgene.tsv”.
+The forth file is `novelgene.tsv`.
 Each row represents a novel gene.
 Each column represent:

 1)	chr: chromosome information of the novel gene
 2)	start: start position of the novel gene